Anguilla

 Drone approval should be handled separately from the general film permission.
 A crew should not assume that location access or filming approval automatically gives permission to fly.

-Typical drone information may include:
+Typical drone information required

 • Drone make, model and serial number

-• Pilot credentials
+• Pilot credentials and insurance

-• Flight plan
+• Flight plan with take-off and landing areas

 • Proposed dates and times